markussitzmann/cirx/README.md

 ## Requirements

-Please have at least [Docker CE 20.10](<https://docs.docker.com/engine/installation/>) and [Docker Compose 1.29](<https://docs.docker.com/compose/install/>) installed on your system.
+Please have at least [Docker CE 20.10](<https://docs.docker.com/engine/installation/>) and Docker Compose V2 installed on your system.
-Installation of this packages also requires full installation and successful build of the Docker Cactvs package (see https://github.com/markussitzmann/docker-cactvs)
+Installation of the CIR package also requires full installation and successful build of the Docker Cactvs package (see https://github.com/markussitzmann/docker-cactvs)

 ## Installation